KarimAlMaghribi/Regress/README.md

 The `pipeline-api` also checks for the `pipelines` table on startup and creates it if necessary, so migrations do not need to be run manually.

+## Code Documentation

+The Rust services and the React frontend now contain enriched inline documentation.
+Module-level summaries explain the role of each service file, while critical helpers have detailed doc comments that describe parsing logic, database interactions, and evidence handling.
+Frontend components now include JSDoc headers that clarify their responsibilities in the UI so that future changes can reuse the established patterns without relying on implicit knowledge.
+Legacy hint-style comments were removed in favour of neutral descriptions so the documentation reads as guidance instead of suggestions.

 ## Running with Docker

 Build and start all services, including the frontend, via Docker Compose: